DanielWaite-glano/KnotFloerAndTypeDCalculator/README.md

 # Building and running the executable

-* Download all files in the repository, including the empty file Output
+* Download all files in the repository, and extract, including the empty file Output
 * Run the compilation shell script _CompileCalculator.sh_.
 Any errors should be flagged.
 * The script should generate an executable computeFromMorseFile.run
   * Run wit ./computeFromMorseFile.run MorseFile Stage SimplifyBool